 Tips to Keep a Work at home Job

-Once you get a job, do not slack off in your work and performance or be laxed about logging back in after you take a break or signing in late.
+Once you get a job, do not slack off in your work and performance or be relaxed about logging back in after you take a break or signing in late.
 This could go against you and leave the company with no option other than to terminate you.
-Keep your work space distraction free and as quiet as possible so that you will not make unnecessary mistakes.
+Keep your workspace distraction-free and as quiet as possible so that you will not make unnecessary mistakes.

-Remember if you have a job that requires to talk to customers over the phone, sometimes employers may listen in on those phone calls unexpectedly so keep a positive attitude, be respectful and friendly to each and every customer you speak with.
+Remember if you have a job that requires talking to customers over the phone, sometimes employers may listen in on those phone calls unexpectedly so keep a positive attitude, be respectful, and friendly to each and every customer you speak with.